London EC4A 3TW

-On 13 July 2017 the UK government published a first version of the European Union (Withdrawal) Bill, to sit at the centre of the legal framework for withdrawal.
-Assuming the Bill is passed, the Withdrawal Act would take effect from the date of exit from the EU.
+The European Union (Withdrawal) Bill will sit at the centre of the legal framework for withdrawal and remains subject to review in the UK parliament.
+Assuming the Bill is passed, the Withdrawal Act would take effect from the date of exit from the EU, subject to any transitional arrangements.
 The Act would repeal the European Communities Act 1972, which gives direct effect to all EU law in the UK.
 This would also end the jurisdiction of the European Court of Justice in the UK, with the exception of some proceedings already under way.

 The Act would also convert existing EU law (as it applies to the UK) into national law on the day the UK leaves the EU.
 This is to try to ensure that the same laws and rules will apply immediately before and after withdrawal.

 There will be new primary legislation where there are significant policy changes (therefore allowing greater debate and scrutiny by parliament).
 This includes: immigration, international sanctions, nuclear safeguards, agriculture, fisheries, trade and customs.